 You have many decisions to make now that you are expecting a baby.
-One of the first things you will have to decide about is what kind of health care provider you would like to care for you during your pregnancy and the birth of your baby.
-You may choose an obstetrician, a family practice doctor, or a certified nurse-midwife.
+One of the first things you will have to decide is what kind of health care provider you would like to care for you during your pregnancy and the birth of your baby.
+You may choose an:

 Each of these health care providers is described below.
 Each one has different training, skills, and outlooks about pregnancy and childbirth.
 Your choice will depend on your health and the type of birth experience you want to have.

 An obstetrician (OB) is a doctor who has special training in women's health and pregnancy.

-Obstetricians specialize in both caring for women during pregnancy and labor and delivering their babies.
+Obstetricians specialize in both caring for women during pregnancy and labor, and delivering their babies.

 Some OBs have advanced training in caring for high-risk pregnancies.
 They are called maternal-fetal medicine specialists, or perinatologists.
 Women may be advised to see an OB specialist if they:

 The family physician (FP) is a doctor who has studied family practice medicine.
-This doctor can treat many illness and conditions, and treat men and women of all ages.
+This doctor can treat many illnesses and conditions, and treats men and women of all ages.

 Some family doctors also take care of women who are pregnant.

-Family doctors are also trained to take care of your newborn child after delivery.
+Family doctors are also trained to take care of your newborn after delivery.